reuk/wayverb/docs_source/context.md

 ## Creative Arts Context

-The first commercial convolution reverb was released in 1999 [@sterne_space_2015].
-The convolution operation multiplies the spectra of two recorded sounds.
-If an anechoic or "dry" recording is convolved with the IR of a real location, the resulting convolved signal will sound as though the carrier signal was recorded directly in the IR's location.

-Convolution reverbs are extremely useful to musicians and sound designers due to their flexibility and sound quality.
-As long as an IR of a particular space with sufficient quality is available, *any* other signal can be made to sound as though it was recorded in that space.
-A music producer might use this technique to create a recording of an "orchestra" in which each instrument is recorded separately and convolved with the IR of a concert hall.
+Convolution reverbs are extremely useful to musicians and sound designers due to their flexibility.
+By convolving an IR with some other signal, that signal can be made to sound as though it was recorded in the same location as the IR.
+A music producer might use this technique to create a recording of an "orchestra" in which each instrument is recorded separately, composited, and convolved with the IR of a concert hall.
 Similarly, a foley artist could use convolution reverb to make studio-recorded effects sound more believable in the context of the environment on-screen.

 The main drawback of convolution reverbs is their dependency upon high-quality IR recordings.
 Although most tools come with a library of IRs, this library will not be comprehensive.
-In some circumstances (for example, when attempting to seamlessly combine foley effects with location recordings) a suitable pre-recorded IR will not be available.
+In some circumstances (for example, when attempting to seamlessly combine foley effects with location recordings) a suitable pre-recorded IR will not be directly available.
+In other circumstances, it may not even be possible to create a suitable IR using traditional methods, because the reverb is designed to evoke an environment that does not (or cannot) exist.

 In these situations, the user has a few options.
 Firstly, a custom IR could be recorded.
 This will require specialist equipment, and access to the particular location.
 Secondly, the desired reverb could be approximated using an algorithmic reverb tool.
-Thirdly, the IR could be recreated using an acoustic simulator.
+Thirdly, the IR could be predicted using an acoustic simulator.
 The third approach seems like a sensible middle ground between the first two options.
-It should be faster than recording a custom IR, and will not require access to the modelled location (although a 3D virtual model would be necessary).
+It should be less time-consuming than recording a custom IR, and will not require access to the modelled location (although a 3D virtual model would be necessary).
 Additionally, the simulated IR should match real-world behaviour more closely than an algorithmic reverb.

 Despite the obvious application of virtual acoustics to music and sound production, all of the software in +@tbl:software appears to be targeted at